-Integrating the Informal: Collecting Data from Cape Town’s Minibus Taxi Network
+WhereIsMyTransport Makes the Invisible Visible in Cape Town’s Minibus Taxi Network

-In Cape Town, informally run minibus taxis are the largest mode of shared transport.
+In Cape Town, informal minibus taxis are the largest mode of shared transport.
 Users rely on personal experience and scant information to get around, and the industry isn’t well-integrated with other modes.
 WhereIsMyTransport completed a three-week data collection project to capture the routes, fares, and frequencies of the 600+ routes that cover the city.
-The data is available through our open platform, integrated with data for other modes like BRT, bus, and rail—the first time in the world that formal and informal have been digitally integrated on an open platform.
-With Cape Town as our inspiration, we will be collecting data from more cities in 2017.

-Whether they are called taxis, tuk-tuks, jeepneys or matatus, informally run transport accounts for up to 80% of public transport passenger trips in medium-sized cities across the emerging world.
-While a staple of everyday urban life in Africa and elsewhere, information on these services is sparse and difficult to access.
+Whether they are called taxis, tuk-tuks, jeepneys or matatus, informal transport accounts for up to 80% of public transport passenger trips in medium-sized cities across the Majority World.
+While a staple of everyday urban life in Africa and elsewhere, information on these services can be sparse and difficult to access.

 Data is verified as it is collected through both human and computational means.
 Data collectors methodically work through route lists, comparing them to those available at the ranks and discussing all known routes from that rank with the rank managers and drivers.
 As it is collected, the data is visualised on a map and checked by the collection coordinator for features such as route length, coverage, and network density; this includes comparing routes A-B and B-A, confirmed unidirectional routes, or unusual frequencies.
 This method ensures that every route that is active in the city is captured, even low frequency or weekend only routes.
 Some routes may exist on paper in city registries or licences but no longer be operational; these routes are not reflected in our data.

 We recruited local data collectors with intimate knowledge of the system, training them in our tools and providing them with everything from power banks to lunch.
 “It was really inspiring, how many of the data collectors were passionate about what we’re doing,” says Leighton.
-One collector, Cry Maumela, was interested based on his experiences as a commuter: “The experience of our transport in Cape Town and how it can be horrible at times, and me being a public user—that’s what pushed me.”
-Maumela was so motivated that he has joined the WhereIsMyTransport team full-time to help expand taxi data across Africa.
-“If more users of informal transport knew what we’re trying to achieve, they would be interested in it.
-Besides collecting data for more cities, we’re also showing how practical and useful it can be to help people get where they want to go.”
+One collector, Khathutshelo Maumela, was so motivated that he joined the WhereIsMyTransport team full-time to help expand taxi data across the Majority World.

 Get in touch